Elephants at the L.A. Zoo

 Is Billy kept alone?

 Billy has enjoyed elephant companions for the entirety of his 28 years at the L.A.
-Zoo, having daily contact with Tina and Jewel, and with female Asian elephant Gita before her death in 2006.
-In addition, his keepers have provided social and emotional support throughout his life at the L.A.
+Zoo, having the opportunity for daily contact with Tina and Jewel.
+This will be true with Shaunzi as well, once she is acclimated to her new habitat.
+In addition, Billy’s keepers have provided social and emotional support throughout his life at the L.A.
 Zoo.
-After decades together, the keepers are part of his “herd.”
+After decades together, the keepers are part of Billy’s “herd.”

 Are exercise and stimulation provided for the elephants?

 Throughout their time at the L.A.
-Zoo, our elephants have gotten regular daily exercise and stimulation, both in the old habitat and at Elephants of Asia.
+Zoo, our elephants have gotten regular daily exercise and stimulation, both in their previous habitat and at Elephants of Asia.
 Our staff work very hard to ensure that they are physically and mentally active.